 3 Reasons Why You're Not Losing Weight

-- Your gaining something other than body fat
+- You are gaining something other than body fat

 - You aren't being consistent